The Bankrate promise

 It’s also important to remember that when outstanding debt gets old enough, it falls off your credit report and will no longer be an issue.
 Most unpaid and delinquent debt disappears from your credit report after seven years — and if it doesn’t vanish on its own, you can ask the credit bureaus to remove your old debt from your credit history.

 If you have old credit card debt that is still within the statute of limitations, it’s a good idea to try to pay it off if you’re able.
 Consider transferring your old debt to a balance transfer credit card so you can use the card’s interest-free grace period to make payments on that balance.
-You can also look into credit card and debt relief programs.

 “If you’re struggling to pay off your debt on your own, a nonprofit credit counseling agency may be able to help,” says Ross.
 “They can help you create a budget and may enroll you in a debt management program that can help you pay off debt faster and save a bit more money than you would if you tried to pay the debt off on your own.”